 The School District

-Five school buildings in the district facilitate a student enrollment of approximately 2,100 in grades K-12.
+Four school buildings in the district facilitate a student enrollment of approximately 2,100 in grades K-12.

 The district offers comprehensive programs providing college preparatory, business, general and vocational/technical courses, which prepare students for a meaningful and productive adult life.
 The district is committed to ongoing efforts directed toward providing a strong academic program.
 An experienced and highly qualified faculty, and the innovative and responsive leadership of the administrators and school board, enable the district to continually succeed at this goal.